Passionnément

 Passionnément!
-(Passionately) is an operetta or comédie musicale in three acts with music by André Messager to a French libretto by Maurice Hennequin and lyrics by Albert Willemetz.
+(Passionately) is a comédie musicale in three acts with music by André Messager to a French libretto by Maurice Hennequin and lyrics by Albert Willemetz.
 The title comes from the refrain of a waltz-song in the second act.
 It premiered on 16 January 1926 at the Théâtre de la Michodière in Paris.

 Performance history

 In recent years performances have taken place in Marseille and Rennes (2003) and Aubagne (2009).